Pollere is creating network observer applications, both proprietary

 in the measuring ISP, or on the path to the remote destination.

-TSDE is a proprietary tool using patent pending technology and is
+TSDE is a proprietary tool using patented technology and is

 available for licensing.